TAP-GGC/TheBeepBops/README.md

 ## :page_with_curl: Project Description

-First, participants will code a robot to go back and forth in a straight line, then in a circular pattern, and finally through a premade obstacle course.
+First, participants will code a robot to go back and forth in a straight line, then it will be coded to detect objects and rotate it's course, and finally through a premade obstacle course.
 For this, they will use block coding.
 Lastly, if there are any advanced participants, we will challenge them to use the line detection senors to make the bot move around on a line.

 ## :memo: Publications
 <!-- team members, then professors/advisors.
 "Name of Publication", event, month and day, year, Georgia Gwinnett College. -->